Respirology journal covers

 Specific Aims

-1. promotion and coordination of activities in the field of respirology
+1. promoting and coordinating activities in the field of respirology

 2. fostering research activities in the field of respirology

-3. organisation and coordination of regular congresses and occasional meetings
+3. organising and coordinating regular congresses and occasional meetings

-4. publishing a newsletter, a journal and maintaining a Website
+4. publishing journals, a newsletter, a bulletin, a website, and other digital media

 Back to Top